jessiejxyu2/ist526-1/vega_lite.md

   }
 }
 ```
 Why only one line?
 Where is the other (Open vs. Close).
-We need `color`.
+We need `color`, a pre-attentive variable, to separate them.

 ```
 {